Tom Morello: Guitar playing technique

-Morello is famed for his guitar style, which consists of heavy metal/punk hybrid riffs and hip hop-inspired sounds.
-A 1993 Melody Maker live review of a Rage Against The Machine gig, said "Guitarist Tom Morello wears his guitar high up to wring every sound out of it.
-Falling bombs, police sirens, scratching - he can do them all."
+Morello is famed for his playing style, which Guitar World described as a "molotov cocktail of killer riffs, Whammy pedal abuse and toggle switching."
+Much of his playing consists of heavy metal/punk hybrid riffs and hip hop-inspired sounds.
+A 1993 Melody Maker live review of a Rage Against the Machine gig said, "Guitarist Tom Morello wears his guitar high up to wring every sound out of it.
+Falling bombs, police sirens, scratching – he can do them all."
+Despite his well-known creativity as a guitarist, Morello started out playing much like popular heavy metal guitarists of the late 1980s.
+It was only after a "throwaway gig" with two local cover bands that had "Yngwie Malmsteen-level" shredders that Morello realized the futility of practicing scales for "eight hours a day": "So, rather than being a musician, I concentrated on being an artist.
+Instead of trying to be famous, I made music that was completely authentic."